kpage0910/NoteTube/README.md

 - **Streaming responses**: Would improve perceived performance for long notes, but adds complexity to both the API and frontend.
 For a tool generating a few hundred words, the tradeoff wasn't worth it at this stage.

 - **Custom intent prompts**: Users could theoretically want to define their own note format.
-I chose to constrain the options to four well-defined intents.
+I chose to constrain the options to three well-defined intents.
 Constraints often make tools more useful, not less.

 **What I chose to prioritize:**